open-component-model/ocm/pkg/contexts/ocm/repositories/ctf/README.md

 ### Description

-The content of an OCM repository will be stored as Filesystem content.
+The content of an OCM repository will be stored on a filesystem.

-Supported specification version is `v1`
+Supported specification version is `v1`.

 ### Specification Versions